LillianChernin/bible-verse-guessing-game/README.md

 ## Objective

-Earn points by correctly guessing the section, book, chapter and verse of a random bible verse.
+Earn points by correctly guessing the section and book or chapter or verse of a random bible verse.

 ## Motivation